Counseling, Training, and Supervision

 Service and Education

 Dr. Izzard is a founding member and has served as President for The American Counseling Association of Georgia in 2019-2020.
 Dr. Izzard’s Presidential term was one of history making as she strategically led ACA of Georgia in its first full year of Professional Development, Advocacy, Leadership Development, Service Projects, Counselor Support Groups, and over twenty-five Community Stakeholder Collaborations.
-During Dr. Izzard’s term she also served on the American Counseling Association’s Historic Licensure Interstate Compact Advisory Board in Collaboration with the National Council for Interstate Compacts.
+During Dr. Izzard’s term she served on the American Counseling Association’s Historic Licensure Interstate Compact Advisory Board in Collaboration with the National Council for Interstate Compacts; the Council of State Governments.
+Dr. Izzard also served on the Georgia Mental Health Policy Partnership in collaboration with multiple Mental Health Advocacy Organizations.
 Dr. Izzard’s term ended strong leading the first Multicultural Symposium focused exclusively on African American Male Wellness in May of 2020.
 Dr. Izzard received the American Counseling Association’s Southern Region Chair’s Award in 2021 for her Leadership and Advocacy during her term.
 Dr. Izzard serves as a Mentor for the American Counseling Association’s first national 2021 mentoring program (ACAMP) for new counseling professionals.

 Dr. Izzard serves on the Board of Directors and is a founding member of the Diversity, Equity, and Inclusion Committee for the National Alliance on Mental Illness (NAMI Georgia).
 Dr. Izzard led the first virtual Courageous Conversations speaker series focused on BIPOC communities and Mental Health.
 Dr. Izzard led the first ever African American Male Mental Health Symposium focused on Mental Health Restoration, Racial Equity, and Social Justice in June of 2021.
 Dr. Izzard received NAMI Georgia’s President Award in 2021 for her Innovative leadership as a Diversity, Equity, and Inclusion founding member.
 Dr. Izzard serves on the leadership board and is the Advocacy leader for NAMI Rockdale/Newton.
 Dr. Izzard serves as a Mentor for the American Psychological Association and National Board of Certified Counselor’s first collaborative Interdisciplinary Minority Fellowship 2021 Mentoring Program (IMFP) for graduate counseling students of color.